nilomartin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Codebook for run_analysis.R file.

-The following files are available for the train and test data.
-Their descriptions are equivalent.
+The following variables are available for finalSubset.txt file, generated from run_analysis.R file.

 - Subject: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.